Magnesium(I) dimer: Bond properties

 The Mg(I) dimer formula, LMgMgL, has undergone multiple theoretical investigations regarding the bonds.
 Furthermore, L, a monoanionic ligand, can also include halides, hydrogen, small alkyl groups, aryl groups, cyclopentadienyl with respective derivatives and chelating monoanionic nitrogen ligands.
-Mg-Mg bonded molecules underwent the primary investigation, with the bond length found to be 2.76-2.89 Å. Additionally, the bond dissociation energy was found to be between 45-48 kcal mol-1.
-Specifically, for ClMgMgCl, it was found to be 47.1 kcal mol-1.
+Mg—Mg bonded molecules underwent the primary investigation, with the bond length found to be 2.76-2.89 Å. Additionally, the bond dissociation energy was found to be between 45 and 48 kcal mol−1.
+Specifically, for ClMgMgCl, it was found to be 47.1 kcal mol−1.

 s and p-orbital overlap

 The Mg-Mg bond for a neutral magnesium(I) dimer has shown to be significantly sigma-bonding.
 This arises from the s-orbital overlap of the two metals.
 The bonding interaction that occurs may be connected to the highest occupied molecular orbital (HOMO), giving the highest energy bond of the molecule.
 This can be reflected through the Wiberg Bond Index (WBI).
 The sigma single bond gives a WBI value of 0.9, having 90% s-character.
 Further theoretical investigations have proved that this does not hold for every complex.
-There can be notable p-orbital contribution to the Mg-Mg, with it being determined to be 55% in some complexes as the charge changes.
+There can be notable p-orbital contribution to the Mg—Mg, with it being determined to be 55% in some complexes as the charge changes.
 There were also findings regarding the lowest unoccupied molecular orbital (LUMO).
-For example, -bonding character was also discovered in nearly degenerate LUMO and LUMO+1, with a HOMO-LUMO gap of 93 kcal mol-1.
+For example, bonding character was also discovered in nearly degenerate LUMO and LUMO+1, with a HOMO-LUMO gap of 93 kcal mol−1.

-Potential Applications
+Potential applications

-Mg (I) dimer benefits
+Mg(I) dimer benefits

 Reducing agents can also be considered in demand as the rapid rise of low oxidation state chemistry has been reliant on them.
-Common compounds include but are not limited to potassium graphite (KC8), sodium naphthalenide and its’ alkali derivatives, or s-block metals in their elemental form, such as lithium.
+Common compounds include but are not limited to potassium graphite (KC8), sodium naphthalenide and its alkali derivatives, or s-block metals in their elemental form, such as lithium.
 However, these reducing agents can have drawbacks, especially concerning accessing low oxidation states.
 For instance, these complexes may not be soluble in certain solutions, may lack certain selectivity, or can have an over-reduction effect of the initial precursor.
 Additionally, other side reactions can occur.
 More importantly, corrosion can be considered.
 Pure magnesium can be employed as an example.
 As the humidity increases, the corrosion rate of pure magnesium increases.
 At 10% humidity, there is no corrosion; at 30% there is a small layer of surface oxide, with slight corrosion evident; at 80% an amorphous phase coats about 30% of the surface and shows significant corrosion.
 Instances like these concerning the disadvantages of reducing agents, can make the dimers more appealing to certain chemical synthesizes.